U-Net based particle localization in granular experiments: Accuracy limits and optimization: Conclusion

 We have shown that even challenging images of granular experiments can be successfully segmented using a U-Net architecture.
 We also demonstrated how paying attention to the details in the generation of the training data, including the biases introduced by human labelers, is important to assure optimal results.
 The optimized U-Net will provide the basis of our future particle tracking work.

+A potential future optimization is the adaptation of the current U-Net to the detection of granular particles with irregular shapes.
+Existing applications \cite{liu:20,wang:21,yu:25} in rock fragments segmentation have already shown the capability of U-Net in this aspect.
 The relative insensitivity of our results to the hyperparameters indicates that all information contained in the images has been successfully extracted.
 A way of proving that point would be a comparison with alternative deep-learning based segmentation algorithms.
 As we provide both our trained model and the training, validation, and test data under an open source license, this work could serve as a benchmark.

-\bmhead{Acknowledgments} We thank the following labelers: Kai Albert, Dorian Feisel, Sophia Grille, Sofie H\"ubl, Sibylle N\"agle, Nisha Singh, and Golo Zimmermann.
-We thank Dmitry Puzyrev, Karsten Tell, and the AIMS team for helpful discussions.
-The authors gratefully acknowledge the computational and data resources provided through the joint high-performance data analytics (HPDA) project “terrabyte” of the German Aerospace Center (DLR) and the Leibniz Supercomputing Center (LRZ).